-Premier Skills is supporting some of the most underprivileged communities in Uganda’s Capital City, Kampala.
-Slum communities in Kampala face some of the worst forms of exclusion in political, social and economic participation.
+Premier Skills has been supporting some of the most underprivileged communities in Uganda’s Capital City, Kampala.
+Slum communities in Kampala face some of the worst forms of exclusion in political, social, and economic participation.
 These are generally characterized by demographic diversity, poor living conditions, high crime rate and disease.
 Slums also host and contribute to the large numbers of children living on the streets of Kampala, as a result of child neglect, domestic violence and conflict.

 Premier Skills is providing opportunities for play and a positive influence for young people in these communities, while equipping them with skills to contribute to their communities through social action.

-Uganda has delivered different iterations of Premier Skills Since 2008, with 40 coaches and 33 female referees trained by Premier League Coaches so far.
+Uganda has delivered different iterations of Premier Skills Since 2008, 2,200 coaches and referees have gone through the Premier Skills training, including 11 coach educators who gained skills to train new coaches.

-A total of 1,911 community coaches and referees have reached 24,924 young people across Uganda and has helped to address the country’s lack of qualified grassroots football coaches and referees.
+Premier Skills community coaches and referees have reached 25,123 young people across Uganda and has helped to address the country’s lack of qualified grassroots football coaches and referees.

 Community Football Clinics